tikv/website/content/docs/5.1/concepts/explore-tikv-features/fault-tolerance.md

         weight: 2
 ---

-This page walks you through a simple demonstration of how TiKV remains available during and recovers after, failure.
+This page walks you through a simple demonstration of how TiKV recovers from failures and continues to provide services during failures.

 1. Starting a 6-node local cluster.
 2. Run a sample workload via [go-ycsb](https://github.com/pingcap/go-ycsb), terminate a node to simulate a failure, and see how the cluster continues uninterrupted.